TruSloth/CZ2005-Software-Engineering/README.md

 ```
 export const LOCALHOST = 'YOUR_IPV4_ADDRESS:4000' or 'AWS_IP_ADDRESS:80'
+export const FLASKHOST = 'FLASK_SERVER_IP_ADDRESS:80'
 export const GOOGLE_WEBCLIENT_ID = 'GOOGLE_WEB_CLIENT_ID_FOR_APPLICATION'
 ```

 > The value `YOUR_IPV4_ADDRESS` can be found by running `ipconfig` in your terminal.
 Alternatively, if you are looking to test the AWS server, replace this with `AWS_IP_ADDRESS`, which can be obtained from @nicholaswko.
+Similarly, the value `FLASK_SERVER_IP_ADDRESS` refers to the Flask server running on AWS and can be obtained from @nicholaswko.

 > The value `GOOGLE_WEB_CLIENT_ID_FOR_APPLICATION` can be found in the firebase or google cloud console for the project.